orangemug/nde/README.md

 nde node hello.js
 ```

-Bind to a port, note that the container will have an enviroment variable `PORT` defined for the first `-p` option defined
+Bind to a port, note that the container will have an environment variable `PORT` defined for the first `-p` option defined

 ```
 nde -p 3000 node server.js